apalache-mc/apalache/docs/src/adr/015adr-trace.md

  1. A tuple of the form `{ "#tup": [ <expr>, ..., <expr> ] }`.
 There is no
  strict rule about when to use sequences or tuples.
-Apalache differentiates between tuples and sequences and it may produce expressions of the both forms.
+Apalache differentiates between tuples and sequences, and it may produce both forms of expressions.

  1. A set of the form `{ "#set": [ <expr>, ..., <expr> ] }`.
 A set is different
  from a list in that it does not assume any ordering of its elements.
 However,